Title IX FAQs

 Title IX of the Education Amendments of 1972 is a Civil Rights law.
 "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subject to discrimination under any educational programs or activity receiving federal financial assistance."

-You can learn more about relevant policies by visiting the University of Houston System Sexual Misconduct Policy and Discrimination and Harassment Policy.
+You can learn more about relevant policies by visiting the University of Houston System Sexual Misconduct Policy and Anti-Discrimination Policy.
 Additional UHV policies can be located at the UHV Policies page, the UHV Student Handbook and the UHV Faculty Manual.

 The University of Houston has an affirmative consent policy.